kevinchugh/Task-ID-Generator/README.md

 Developer B: "Great, but we should ship it with 321-DEE, don't you think?"
 Developer A: "Yes."
 Developer B: "This has been a pleasant interaction regarding our work."
-Develoepr A: "I agree.
+Developer A: "I agree.
 It's pleasant to have canonical task IDs."

 Usage: